centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-clamav-ssh.md

 #### `UNKNOWN: Command error: Host key verification failed.`

-This error means you haven't manually validated the target server fingerprint with `ssh` or `plink` on the Centreon poller.
+is error may come out whenever the `ssh` or the `plink` backends are used in the command.
+In this case, it is necessary to manually initiate a first SSH connection to the target server in order to validate the SSH fingerprint.